ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

-Leveraging the principles of [specification-based grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422), the grade that a student receives on an engineering effort will be based on whether or not it meets the standards for technical work in the fields of discrete structures.
-Instead of receiving a single numerical or letter grade for this assignment, the grade for an engineering effort will have the following components:
+Leveraging the principles of [specification-based grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422), the grade that a learner receives on an engineering effort will be based on whether or not it meets the standards for technical work in the fields of discrete structures.
+Instead of receiving a single numerical or letter grade for this assignment, the grade for an engineering effort will have the following
+components:

 - **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The submitted Python program must pass all of GatorGrader's checks by, for